Submissions from Readers

 My spouse had a hemorraghic stroke almost five years ago...severe.
 He's lucky to be with us.
 We take care of him at home, and yes, I do massage his legs and affected arm twice, three times a day with a simple massage tool.
 Yes, it increases blood flow, and yes, it is very relaxing for him.
 No, I didn't check with his doctor (which one, folks?).
 I'm tired of bad, horrific advice from doctors which make him suffer more.
 Gentle hands, using a simple massage machine, and an awareness of this rule: If you do nothing, you get nothing.
 For us who don't have the money, this article was as useful as a fly swatter with holes in it.

 Comment from stroke-rehab.com: Thank you for the feedback.
 It is true that many people cannot afford to have a massage therapist, and generally it would be fine for a loved one to give comforting massages to their loved one who has had a stroke.
-As a healthcare professional, I would still advise checking with a MD (PCP or neurologist is fine) or PT/OT if massage is contraindicated for any reason especially if stroke was recent as there could be an occasional reason why massage may need to be avoided or adapted based on each individual's case, but yes generally it would not be a problem.
+As a healthcare professional, I would still advise checking with a MD (PCP or neurologist is fine) or PT/OT if massage is contraindicated for any reason especially if the stroke was recent as there could be a reason why massage may need to be avoided or adapted based on each individual's case.
+You may have missed it in the article, but there is a link on how to administer massage to a stroke patient which should be helpful for those who cannot afford to pay for one.

 Treatment Tips from Others